 In part 1, I talked about how important it is to have goals in place for your supplementation.
+Taking too much vitamin D can be dangerous, so it’s critically important to have your goals and protocols informed by lab testing.
 My goal is to maintain my serum vitamin D levels at 50-70 ng/mL (measured by a Vitamin D, 25-OH blood test).
 The amount of supplementation required for this varies greatly by the individual; I’ve found that taking an average of 7,000 IU/day gets me to this level (roughly equivalent to taking 10,000 IU 5 days/week).
 I take Thorne Vitamin D, but there are many good vitamin D products on the market.

 Vitamin K supports the normal and healthy ability of the blood to clot, promotes strong bones, and helps maintain the health and elasticity of arteries.
 It "pairs up" with vitamin D in the body to help keep calcium in the bones where it belongs and out of the blood vessels and other soft tissues.

 Mark Sisson has a good overview of the benefits and forms in this post where he suggests that “Almost everyone should take a vitamin K2 supplement containing both MK-4 and MK-7”.